codeitashu5/taskManagement/README.md

 {
   "task": "string" // The description of the task
 }
-Use code with caution.

 Response:

-JSON
 {
   "message": "Task created"
 }
-Use code with caution.

 4. Get Single Task: